-Our principal competitors in the Flash memory market are Intel, Samsung, Toshiba, Renesas Technology, STMicroelectronics N.V., Sharp Electronics Corporation, Silicon Storage Technology, and Macronix International.
-Intel, Toshiba, Renesas, STMicroelectronics and Sharp Electronics each market floating gate devices incorporating multi-level-cell technology which store fractional charge levels within a single cell thereby permitting the storage of two bits per cell and other competitors also either have or plan to develop multi-level-cell technology.
+With respect to Flash memory products, our principal competitors are Intel, Renesas, Samsung, Toshiba, STMicroelectronics N.V., Sharp Electronics Corporation, Silicon Storage Technology, and Macronix International.
+Most of these competitors market devices incorporating multi-level-cell floating gate technology which store fractional charge levels within a single cell thereby permitting the storage of two bits per cell.
+We believe many of our other competitors plan to develop multi-level-cell technology.

 We expect competition in the market for Flash memory devices to increase as existing manufacturers introduce new products, new manufacturers enter the market, industry-wide production capacity increases and competitors aggressively price their Flash memory products to increase market share.
 In addition, we and certain of our competitors have licensed non-volatile memory technology called NROM technology from a third party.
 NROM technology allows memory devices to store two bits of data in a memory cell using a nitride based non-conducting storage medium.
-NROM technology has similar characteristics to our MirrorBit technology, which may allow these competitors to develop Flash memory technology that is competitive with MirrorBit technology.
-Furthermore, NAND Flash memory vendors gained an increasing share of the overall Flash memory market in 2003.
+NROM technology has similar characteristics to our MirrorBit technology and may allow these competitors to develop Flash memory technology that is competitive with MirrorBit technology.
+Furthermore, NAND Flash memory vendors gained an increasing share of the overall Flash memory market in 2003 and 2004.
 If further significant improvements in NAND Flash memory technology occur in the future, applications currently using NOR Flash memory may transition to NAND Flash memory.
 As a result, NAND Flash memory vendors may gain a substantial share of the overall Flash memory market.
-We believe, however, our ORNAND architecture based on MirrorBit technology will enable us to compete against NAND Flash memory vendors in order to preserve and grow our position in the overall Flash memory market.
+We believe, however, the current development of our ORNAND architecture based on MirrorBit technology will enable us to compete against NAND Flash memory vendors in order to preserve and grow our position in the overall Flash memory market.

-Competition With Respect to Our Other Products
+Competition With Respect to Our Personal Connectivity Solutions

-With respect to our embedded processors for personal connectivity devices, our principal competitors are Freescale (formerly Motorola Semiconductor), Hitachi, Intel, NEC Corporation, Toshiba, Transmeta and Via Technologies.
+With respect to our embedded processors for personal connectivity devices, our principal competitors are Freescale (formerly Motorola Semiconductor), Hitachi, Intel, NEC Corporation, Toshiba and Via Technologies.
 We expect competition in the market for these devices to increase as our principal competitors focus more resources on developing low-power embedded processor solutions.